zhiyiYo/PyQt-Fluent-Widgets/docs/source/navigation.md

 * `NavigationDisplayMode.MENU`: An expanded left menu (1007px or less).
   ![](_static/NavigationInterface_Menu.jpg)

-* `NavigationDisplayMode.MINIMAL`: Only a menu button on small window widths (you should add and manage the menu button to main window by yourself).
+* `NavigationDisplayMode.MINIMAL`: Only a menu button on small window widths (you should add and manage the menu button to main window by yourself like [navigation3](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/master/examples/navigation3) does).

 If you call `NavigationInterface.setExpandWidth()`, the large window width (1008px) will change accordingly.